 Summer Undergraduate Internships in Clinical and Translational Sciences

 The summer undergraduate internship program is sponsored by the Clinical and Translational Sciences Award (CTSA).
 Internships provide mentored experiences in clinical and translational sciences to students from Bryn Mawr College, Franklin & Marshall College, Haverford College, Lincoln University, Swarthmore College, and the University of Pennsylvania.
-Internships are 8 weeks in duration, and start the first full week of June (June 3rd in 2013).
+Internships are 10 weeks in duration, and start the first full week of June (June 2 - Aug 8 2014).
 Preference will be given to students finishing sophomore or junior years, however students finishing the freshman year alone will be considered as well.
 Internships are carried out at the University of Pennsylvania, Children's Hospital of Philadelphia, The Wistar Institute, The University of the Sciences, or in the Monell Center, depending on the mentor assigned to the student.
-Stipends are $4,950.
+Stipends are $3,900.
+The program provides a full housing supplement to CTSA interns who utilize Penn housing.

 The CTSA also provides a portal for application to the Conte Center Undergraduate Research Scholars Program.
 The goal of this Center is to study brain circuitry related to symptoms of schizophrenia including diminished emotional and social drive.
 Clinical and basic studies are performed in humans and mice.
-The Conte program parallels the CTSA internship program in every respect, e.g. translational research, duration, and stipend, but has as its specific focus schizophrenia.
+The Conte program parallels the CTSA internship program in every respect, e.g. translational research, duration, and stipend, but does not provide a housing supplement and has as its specific focus schizophrenia.
 Students applying to this program are not limited to the above-listed institutions.
 If interested in the Conte Center program please specify your interest in the personal statement.

 Learn more about the Conte Center Program here.